One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 With the measurements shown, we were able to make sure each closet section would fit under the sloped ceiling.

 Again, this is absolutely a personal preference.
-I don’t have a ton of dressy clothes that need hung up so I didn’t put a lot of hanging space.
+I don’t have a ton of dressy clothes that need to be hung up so I didn’t put a lot of hanging space.
 I do have 75 million pairs of leggings and workout clothes so I added a LOT of bins.

-You just drag and drop the pieces from the right hand menu.
+You just drag and drop the pieces from the right-hand menu.
 Once you select a piece, the design you’re working on automatically highlights open places where you can “drop” your piece.

 Remember to pick the same depth!!
 (Hint: I wasn’t paying attention and selected two different depth shelves!!)

-If a piece won’t fit or you don’t like the layout, simply drag and drop pieces from your design back into the menu on the right hand side.
+If a piece won’t fit or you don’t like the layout, simply drag and drop pieces from your design back into the menu on the right-hand side.

 Hit “next” when you’re satisfied and see the finished result!